Members must login to see members-only hikes

 Trail Features: Scenic views, possible whale sightings, historic lighthouse.

-Trail Route: Lolipop Loop.
+Trail Route: Lollipop Loop.

-Native Plants: ‘Ilima.
+Native Plants: ‘Ilima, Uhaloa.

 Moku & Ahupua’a: Ko’olau poko & Waimanalo.